Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Experiments

-\paragraph{Effect of Scaling Vectors \(\boldsymbol\alpha\) and \(\boldsymbol\beta\).} We evaluate the role of scaling vectors on GSM-8K and MATH, with MOFT applied to all linear layers.
-As shown in Figure~\ref{fig3_a}, using both \(\alpha\) and \(\beta\) leads to consistently better performance across tasks.
-We hypothesize that single-sided scaling lacks sufficient capacity to capture task-specific variations, resulting in sub-optimal adaptation.
+\textbf{Ablation Studies.} To study the effect of orthogonality of $\mR$, we follow AdaLoRA~\citep{zhang2023adaptive} and add an orthogonality regularizer $L_{\text{orth}}=\|\mR^\top \mR - I\|_F$, resulting in the objective $L = L + \gamma L_{\text{orth}}$ with weight $\gamma$.
+Setting $\gamma=0$ recovers PiSSA+LoRA-XS with unconstrained $R$.
+As shown in Table~\ref{ablation:orth}, this regularization avoids Cayley inversion but demands careful tuning.
+Under equal rank, PSOFT with strict orthogonality matches the unconstrained variant with half the parameters, and achieves clear gains once parameter counts are aligned.
+Therefore, Cayley parametrization in PSOFT not only enforces orthogonality but also exploits its skew-symmetric structure to improve parameter efficiency.

-\paragraph{Effect of Inserted Modules.} We test MOFT on GSM-8K under different insertion schemes, and the results are illustrated in Figure~\ref{fig3_b}.
-With fixed rank \(r\), applying MOFT to the \(Q, K, V, U, D\) modules typically yields the best trade-off between performance and parameter efficiency.
-When the parameter budget permits, inserting MOFT into all linear layers generally provides the best overall results.
+To study the effect of tunable vectors $\alpha$ and $\beta$, we fine-tune LLaMA-3.2-3B with rank 64, inserting PSOFT into all linear layers and evaluating on GSM-8K and MATH.
+As shown in Figure~\ref{tunable_vectors}, enabling both vectors achieves the best performance, while single-sided insertion provides smaller gains.
+This suggests that tuning only one side lacks sufficient capacity to capture task-specific variations.